DevelopingUnicorn/MovieList/README.md

 MovieList
 =========

-A Project started by my friend and me for managing and listing your movies. <br>
+A Project started by a friend of mine and me for managing and listing your movies. <br>
 It scans a directory for movies and adds them to a list.
 You can show various <br>
 Information, such as Resolution, Filesize, Duration and more. <br>